jaimeporras/sample-app-ais-integration-grpc/README.md

 python src/main.py --config var/config.yml
 ```

+Note: If you don't provide the `--config` option the app will look for the config path `var/config.yml`
+relative to the current working directory.

 #### Verify your output
 Navigate to your Lattice UI and verify that the vessel entities are displayed.